torresal/hysds-terraform/README.md

    ```
    terraform init
    ```
 1. Updated the values starting with two underscores, e.g. \_\_region\_\_, for your provider account and settings.
 Edit the variables.tf file with custom variables for this installation venue.
-Many of these values can be acquired from the aws console.
+Many of these values can be acquired from the GCP console.
    ```
    vi variables.tf
    ```